logo for injury-settlement-guide.com

 Eventually you'll meet somewhere in the middle.
 Depending upon how long negotiations take (remember, you've got a Statute of Limitations), and your reaction to their offer, you'll either settle or bring it to suit.

-If the insurance company says, "Nah, we don't wanna give you any money," you've got 2 options.
-You're either going to bring a lawsuit against them or you're going to get rid of the case.
+If the insurance company says, "No, we won't give you any money," then you've got 2 options: you either bring a lawsuit against them or you get rid of the case.